sdmans/mtg-remake/readme.md

 # Magic the Gathering Collection Application:

-## Instructions
+## Project Description
+__A Magic the Gathering application where you can view, store and trade cards between users.
+It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__

-Right now, the project is hosted on Heroku!
+Right now, this project is hosted on Heroku!
 You can access the application with the link in the description or visit it [here](https://enigmatic-basin-39847.herokuapp.com/)!

-Anonymous users can use the Search view and functions and see cards posted on the market by way of the navigation bar at the top.
-However you'll have to create an account to add and remove cards from an account and the marketplace.

-I'm creating a test account that you can use to access the logged in features for this project.
-Once I've set up a few restrictions, I'll provide access to it here!
+Instructions for using the application can be found at the bottom of of this document.
+You can also access them with this [link](#instructions)!

 __Note:__ Since this project is hosted for free on Heroku, it may be slow to load at first.
 To learn more about this, see their documentation on [free dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours)!

-## Project Description
-__A Magic the Gathering application where you can view, store and trade cards between users.
-It will involve using the [Magic: The Gathering API](https://magicthegathering.io/) to retrieve information on the different cards in the game.__

 ### 3 Main Features
 1. Users should be able to browser MTG cards by set